FabianKruger/molecule-optimization-agent/README.md

 ### Custom LLM Endpoint

-For corporate API proxies, add `base_url` under `llm`.
-If omitted, the default OpenAI endpoint is used.
+For corporate API proxies, set the `OPENAI_BASE_URL` environment variable.
+If not set, the default OpenAI endpoint is used.

 ## Output